richardhaslam/frackit/README.md

 What is Frackit?
 ================

-Frackit is an open-source framework for the stochastic generation of fracture networks.
-The implementation is written in C++ language and extensively uses [OpenCASCADE][2], an open-source Computer Aided Design (CAD) library.
+Frackit is an open-source framework for the stochastic generation of fracture networks, The implementation is written in C++ language and extensively uses [OpenCASCADE][2], an open-source Computer Aided Design (CAD) library.